DataSets and DataLoaders

 16558

 This DataSet is too large to read in all samples at once.
-Instead, samples will need to be read in using batches.
+Instead, samples will need to be read in using mini-batches.
 Weight updates will be performed after predicting to each batch, calculating the loss, and performing backpropagation.
-The number of samples that can be read in at once will depend on several factors including the complexity of the neural network architecture, the available resources (e.g., GPU VRAM and number of GPUs), and the size of the images (e.g., you could read in more 64 by 64 pixel chips than 512 by 512 pixel chips).
-In order to define these data batches, I will need to create a DataLoader.
+The number of samples that can be read in at once depends on several factors including the complexity of the neural network architecture, the available resources (e.g., GPU VRAM and number of GPUs), and the size of the images (e.g., you could read in more 64 by 64 pixel chips than 512 by 512 pixel chips).
+In order to define these data mini-batches, I will need to create a DataLoader.

 trainDL = torch.utils.data.DataLoader(trainDS, batch_size=32, shuffle=True, sampler=None,